brendanfuller/NodeAndGit/README.md

 # NodeAndGit
-A portable way of installing Node and Git, with the latest NPM, designed for Electron projects
+A portable way of installing Node and Git, with the latest NPM, designed for Electron and Expo projects

 ## Usage
 Grab the lastest bat file from [releases](https://github.com/ImportProgram/NodeAndGit/releases), and install away!